turkaytunc/books/README.md

 - Animal Farm by George Orwell
 - The Great Gatsby by F. Scott Fitzgerald
 - The Book Thief by Markus Zusak
-- The kite runner by Khaled hosseini
+- The Kite Runner by Khaled Hosseini
-- fahrenheit 451 by ray bradbury
+- Fahrenheit 451 by Ray Bradbury
-- the hitchhiker's guide to the galaxy by douglas adams
+- The Hitchhiker's Guide to the Galaxy by Douglas Adams
-- Les misarables by victor hugo
+- Les misarables by Victor Hugo
 - Brave New World by aldous huxley
-- Crime and Punishment by fyodor dostoyevsky
+- Crime and Punishment by Fyodor Dostoyevsky
-- anna karenina by leo tolstoy
+- Anna Karenina by Leo Tolstoy